AidanTilgner/Simple-Agent/tutorials/adding-memory.md

 ```

 The most important once to get right here is the `SIMPLE_VECTOR_STORE_DIRECTORY` variable, as this is where all of your memory will be stored.
 Make sure that this directory exists, and that the agent has read/write permissions to it.
 Also ensure that it is an absolute path, as relative paths can cause issues.

+Also, don't forget (as I have many times) to have your Simple Vector Store server running.
+You can follow the instructions in the [Simple Vector Store repository](https://github.com/AidanTilgner/Simple-Vector-Store) to get that set up.
+If it isn't set up, you'll see connection errors from the Simple Vector Store integration.